JayChase/angular2-useful-swiper/readme.md

 import { MdButtonModule } from '@angular2-material/button';
 import { MdInputModule } from '@angular2-material/input';

-import { SwiperModule } from 'angular2-useful-swiper';
+import { SwiperModule } from 'angular2-useful-swiper'; //or for angular-cli the path will be ../../node_modules/angular2-useful-swiper

 import { AppComponent }   from './app.component';
 import { DemoComponent }   from './demo.component';